Two of Us

 One of his nicest and most emotionally honest love songs, with an unexpected edge.

-It was just prior to his 2008 divorce from the unpleasant Heather Mills that Paul ran into highly successful businessperson Nancy Shevell in the Hamptons, where filthy-rich multi-kabillionaires from rich and successful families are apt to be lurking about.
+It was just prior to his 2008 divorce from the unpleasant Heather Mills that Paul ran into highly successful businessperson Nancy Shevell in the Hamptons, where filthy-rich multi-kabillionaires from wealthy and eminent families are apt to be lurking about.
 Well, she was all of that and a whole lot more.
 Apparently, Barbara Walters played matchmaker after that, so thank you Barbara, because the beautiful Ms. Shevell was everything Heather Mills wasn’t, refined, smart as a whip, independently wealthy, and neither grasping nor especially overawed by McCartney’s fame.
 In other words, just what he needed.

 It seems to have been an anxious courtship.
 Looking at Her, unconventionally and endearingly, is all about being a nervous wreck on a date with a woman who might just be out of your league.
 Now, being as he’s a Beatle, for crying out loud, he shouldn’t be getting the heebie-jeebies over anybody, yet here he finds himself wondering sweatily whether this time he’s in way over his head.
 Like, way over.
 There he is in a restaurant, he’s Paul Fucking McCartney, and everybody’s looking at her.
 She’s the special one.
 Panic attack!!
 This is one woman who isn’t falling for the flash, and can only be won on merit, if merit enough there be.

 Musicologist Alan Pollack called this “yet another one of those uncanny Beatlesque stylistic hybrids”, and while not my own favourite, I guess, damned if it isn’t the highest expression of Doo Wop ever committed to tape, with an added touch of Fats Domino-style R&B (while also being highly similar, according to the Wikipedia article, to a style known as Louisiana Swamp Pop, whatever that is) – and holy cow, what a vocal performance.
 Paul had to come in to the studio by himself and sing it as hard as he could for a whole week before he’d roughed up his vocal cords sufficiently to get the sound he wanted.
-Lennon thought it was terrific, and being Lennon, wanted to sing it himself, saying, in a1980 interview, “Oh!
+Lennon thought it was terrific, and being Lennon, wanted to sing it himself, saying, in a 1980 interview, “Oh!
 Darling was a great one of Paul’s that he didn’t sing too well.
 I always thought I could have done it better – it was more my style than his.
 He wrote it, so what the hell, he’s going to sing it.”
 He didn’t sing too well.
 Yeah.
 Right.
 The sheer intensity of the lead vocal is frigging legendary, Johnny.
 Not that John was too bitter and twisted to contribute superb backing work of his own, which Paul, for his part, has often praised, while lamenting that the supporting vocals didn’t get enough prominence in the final mix.

 The musicianship by all is likewise superb, as as it was throughout on the Abbey Road album.